Eardrum

 In the anatomy of humans and various other tetrapods, the eardrum, also called the tympanic membrane or myringa, is a thin, cone-shaped membrane that separates the external ear from the middle ear.
-Its function is to transmit sound from the air to the ossicles inside the middle ear, and then to the oval window in the fluid-filled cochlea.
-Hence, it ultimately converts and amplifies vibration in the air to vibration in cochlear fluid.
+Its function is to transmit changes in pressure of sound from the air to the ossicles inside the middle ear, and thence to the oval window in the fluid-filled cochlea.
+The ear thereby converts and amplifies vibration in the air to vibration in cochlear fluid.
 The malleus bone bridges the gap between the eardrum and the other ossicles.

 Rupture or perforation of the eardrum can lead to conductive hearing loss.
 Collapse or retraction of the eardrum can cause conductive hearing loss or cholesteatoma.

 Structure

 Orientation and relations

 The tympanic membrane is oriented obliquely in the anteroposterior, mediolateral, and superoinferior planes.
 Consequently, its superoposterior end lies lateral to its anteroinferior end.

 Anatomically, it relates superiorly to the middle cranial fossa, posteriorly to the ossicles and facial nerve, inferiorly to the parotid gland, and anteriorly to the temporomandibular joint.